Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Results and discussion

 \section{Results and discussion}

-In this section, we present and analyze the results obtained from both BOMFT and DMRG calculations, performed using the ITensors library~\cite{itensor}.
-For DMRG cluster, we have considered a cylindrical boundary condition, along the y-direction the system is open and along x-direction the boundary is closed and periodic, this periodicity stabilizes the product singlet states; calculations were done by keeping a maximum $m=600$ states, where the truncation error is less than $10^{-5}$.
-Using the bond-operator mean-field approach, we calculate the spin gap and investigate its behavior as a function of the nearest-neighbor interaction strength, $J_1$.
-Without frustration, the model reduces to a nearest-neighbor Heisenberg Hamiltonian.
-Since the construction of this model requires a specific dimerization pattern, we considered a columnar dimer configuration, assigning a fixed interaction strength $J_d = 3$.
-As a result, at $J_1 = 0$, the system becomes a set of decoupled dimers.
+In this section, we present and analyze the results obtained from the BOMFT and DMRG calculations.
+The DMRG simulations were performed using the ITensors library~\cite{itensor}.
+For DMRG cluster, we have considered a cylindrical boundary condition, along the y-direction the system is open and along x-direction the boundary is closed and periodic, this periodicity stabilizes the product singlet states.
+The calculations were carried out on system sizes $8\times4$, $8\times6$, and $8\times8$.
+A maximum of $m=600$ states were retained, with the truncation error kept below $10^{-5}$.
+Within the BOMFT framework, various physical quantities were computed by numerically solving the self-consistent equations corresponding to both the ordered and disordered phases.

-In the frustrated case, the dimerized state is stabilized as the ground state due to an intricate interplay between quantum fluctuations and frustration.
-Interestingly, at a particular value of $J_1=1$ and $J_2=2J_3$, the spin gap reaches its maximum.
-To validate the mean-field results, we also compute the spin gap using DMRG and compare these results with the mean-field theory predictions.
-Fig.~\ref{fig:structure_factor} shows the spin gap obtained from both methods.
-Notably, the energy gap from DMRG agrees well with the mean-field results, particularly at the decoupled dimer limit and at the exact point where the spin gap reaches its maximum.
-This consistency between the mean-field and DMRG calculations reinforces the accuracy of our analysis at these exact points.